borisdj/EFCore.BulkExtensions/README.md

 | 2.x   | NetStandard 2.0 | EF Core 2.n | NetCore(2.0+) or NetFrm(4.6.1+) |
 | 1.x   | NetStandard 1.4 | EF Core 1.0 | NetCore(1.0+)                   |

+Prior versions (5 and lower) are no longer actively maintained.

 ## Contributing

 If you find this project useful you can mark it by leaving a Github **Star** ⭐.</br>